- Athlete Safety

 - Must keep their knowledge and skills current by participating in continuing education

-- Must adhere to standards of professional practice set by one national certifying agency and to a national code of ethics
+- Must adhere to standards of professional practice set by the Board of Certification and to the NATA code of ethics

 Athletic trainers work in a variety of settings, including schools, colleges, professional sports, clinics, hospitals, corporations, industry, performing arts venues, municipalities (e.g. fire and police departments) and the military.